DiegoVictor/cargo-terminal-web/README.md

 # Dependencies
 Was installed and configured the `eslint` and `prettier` to keep the code clean and patterned.

-# Reactotron
-This project is configured with [Reactotron](https://github.com/infinitered/reactotron), just open the Reactotron GUI before the app is up and running, after start the app Reactotron will identify new connections.

 # .env
 Rename the `.env.example` to `.env` then just update with yours settings.